Public Works Department

 Other Public Works services include snow removal, salting and sweeping public streets, storm debris pickup following severe storms, and the removal of dead trees that are located in the Village’s right-of-way.

 Snow & Ice Control

-It is the Village's commitment to maintain Village-owned streets and public parking areas in a safe and passable condition, especiallyl in the winter months.
-In order to accomplish this, street creaws apply highway deicer salt to pavement surfaces until snow accumulation reaches 1 1/2" or more.
-At that itme, salting operations are suspended and plowing operations begin.
+It is the Village's commitment to maintain Village-owned streets and public parking areas in a safe and passable condition, especially in the winter months.
+In order to accomplish this, street crews apply highway deicer salt to pavement surfaces until snow accumulation reaches 1 1/2 inches or more.
+At that time, salting operations are suspended and plowing operations begin.
 During snow plowing operations, snow is pushed to the side of the street and is continuously repeated until the storm subsides.
 Once the storm has passed and all streets have been plowed of snow, a final drive-through pass of the Village is done and another application of salt is applied to rid the pavement of any unplowed snowpack.
 Under normal conditions, it is the goal of the Department to have all streets plowed and salted within 10 hours after the storm as stopped.
 Obviously, with larger snowfall totals, completion times are extended.

-As unfortunate as it seems, safety and traffic flow dictates that main streets be plowed first, followed by secondary streets and finally cul-de-sacs and dead-ends.
+As unfortunate as it seems, safety and traffic flow dictates that main streets be plowed first, followed by secondary streets and finally cul-de-sac and dead-ends.

 It is important to note that not all streets within the Village of Olympia Fields are the responsibility of the Village to plow.
 For instance, Western Avenue, Governors Highway and Lincoln Highway are State-controlled; and Vollmer Road and Crawford Avenue are County-controlled.